Jobless claims fall slightly amid recession fears

-New applications for jobless aid fell slightly last week as the U.S. job market shows few signs of a slowdown despite rising interest rates.
+New applications for unemployment aid fell slightly last week as the U.S. job market showed few signs of a slowdown despite rising interest rates.

-In the week ending June 18, initial claims for unemployment insurance totaled 229,000 after adjustments for season factors, a decrease of 2,000 from the previous week, the Labor Department reported Thursday.
-The department also revised the previous week’s total up by 2,000 claims to 231,000.
+In the week ending June 18, initial claims for unemployment insurance totaled 229,000 after adjustments for seasonal factors, a decrease of 2,000 from the previous week, the Labor Department reported Thursday.

-The labor market has remained historically strong even as the Federal Reserve raises interest rates at a rapid pace to help cool inflation.
+The labor market has remained historically strong, even as the Federal Reserve has raised interest rates at a rapid pace to help cool inflation.
 Higher interest rates usually slow job growth as businesses facing higher borrowing costs and slower sales pull back job openings and lay off employees.

 “The steady weekly data suggests that the impact of the Federal Reserve’s interest rate increases has yet to show up in earnest as monetary policies often take months to make their way through the economy,” wrote Tuan Nguyen, economist at RSM, in a Thursday analysis.

-“The increase in layoffs in recent weeks, however, does not seem to match the number of layoff announcements, especially from the technology sector,” Ngyuen wrote.
+“The increase in layoffs in recent weeks, however, does not seem to match the number of layoff announcements, especially from the technology sector,” Nguyen wrote.

 “That suggests that the level of labor demand remains quite strong, despite the signs of a slowdown, and that many laid-off workers can quickly find new jobs without the need to apply for unemployment benefits.”